-The STRABAG Group's internal audit department is a neutral and independent authority which again conducted approximately 180 (2018: around 190) internal audits in all group divisions worldwide in the 2019 financial year.
+The STRABAG Group's internal audit department is a neutral and independent authority which again conducted approximately 170 (2019: approx. 180) internal audits in all group divisions worldwide in the 2020 financial year - only slightly less than in previous years despite the coronavirus-related travel restrictions.
 In accordance with the rules of the Austrian Code of Corporate Governance, the internal audit department is set up as a staff unit of the Management Board of STRABAG SE and so enjoys the greatest possible amount of independence.